-Activity Sub-Activity Key action Person assigned responsibility to perform key action Administer contracts and confirm compliance with requirements 6.4 PG8A Obtain approval to waive penalties or low performance damages.
-Approve waiver of penalties or low performance damages Accounting officers 6 6.5 PG8B Obtain approval to notify and refer a dispute to an adjudicator Grant permission for the referral of a dispute to an adjudicator or for final settlement to an arbitrator or court of law Accounting officers 6.6 PG8C Obtain approval to increase the total of prices, excluding contingencies and price adjustment for inflation, or the time for completion at the award of a contract or the issuing of an order up to a specified percentage 18 Approve amount of time and cost overruns up to the threshold Accounting officers
+Activity Sub-Activity Key action Person assigned responsibility to perform key action 6 Administer contracts and confirm compliance with requirements 6.4 PG8A Obtain approval to waive penalties or low performance damages.
+Approve waiver of penalties or low performance damages Accounting officers 6.5 PG8B Obtain approval to notify and refer a dispute to an adjudicator Grant permission for the referral of a dispute to an adjudicator or for final settlement to an arbitrator or court of law Accounting officers 6.6 PG8C Obtain approval to increase the total of prices, excluding contingencies and price adjustment for inflation, or the time for completion at the award of a contract or the issuing of an order up to a specified percentage 16 Approve amount of time and cost overruns up to the threshold Accounting officers 6.7 PG8D Obtain approval to exceed the total of prices, excluding contingencies and price adjustment for inflation, or the time for completion at award of a contract or the issuing of an order by more than 20% and 30%, respectively Approve amount of time and cost overruns above a the threshold Accounting officers 6.8 PG8E Obtain approval to cancel or terminate a contract Approve amount Accounting officers 6.9 PG8F Obtain approval to amend a contract Approve proposed amendment to contract Accounting officers

-18 Stepped thresholds leading up to the 20% and 30% values given in PG8D may be necessary to manage cost and time overruns, respectively, the principle being that approval to exceed these percentages needs to be granted at a more senior level with each increase.
+16 Stepped thresholds leading up to the 20% and 30% values given in PG8D may be necessary to manage cost and time overruns, respectively, the principle being that approval to exceed these percentages needs to be granted at a more senior level with each increase.
 For example, the increases for cost overruns could be as follows: